 Diabetic neuropathy, left untreated, can affect nerves that control the bladder, which may prevent it from emptying completely.
 If this occurs, bacteria may have the chance to multiply and cause urinary tract infections.
 Also, if the nerves that control the muscles which release urine are damaged, then urinary incontinence may result.

 The Houston Spine & Rehabilitation Centers offers pain management services and neuropathy treatment in The Woodlands.
-To schedule your visit with one of our chiropractors, please call (281) 297-8105.
+To schedule your visit with one of our chiropractors in the Woodlands, please call 281-362-0006.